Parakite Review by Beni Kälin Updated Dec 2025

 Flow Mullet X

 The Mullet X offers that missing Dive the Mullet didn’t have.
-It’s crazy fast and steep, I assume comparable to a Flare Line. ( I never compared…) But it’s lacking performance for soaring and the point of minimum sink is quite low, so it gets quite physical for soaring.
+It’s fast and steep, I assume comparable to a Flare Line. ( I never compared…) But it’s lacking performance for soaring and the point of minimum sink is quite low, so it gets quite physical for soaring.
 You need to fly it a size bigger, it needs more wind to stay up.
 But the top end is good because it goes so fast.
 Strong wind is no problem for it.
 It also has an airfoil with lots of reflex.
 Because it inflates rather quickly, you better do a cobra lunch with it.
-The X can plug you and throw you on your back, you feel like a beginner again … .As soon as the brake lines get tension, the top sail builds a big hump in the back, which kills the performance immediately.
+The Mullet X can plug you and throw you on your back, you feel like a beginner again … .As soon as the brake lines get tension, the top sail builds a big hump in the back, which kills the performance immediately.
 So instead of getting less sink you get more.
-It makes it very imprecise flying around the best glide.
+It makes it very unprecise flying around the best glide.
 This wing wants to be flown in strong winds with hands higher and not around best glide.
 I heard they sell a new line set now that should get rid of that problem.
 I would only recommend the X for steeper coasts or stronger winds.
 On smaller dunes I would rather get something with more glide.

 Flow Albatroxx